cincheo/jsweet/doc/jsweet-language-specifications.md

 })();
 ```

 Classes can define constructors, have super classes and be instantiated exactly like in Java.
-The only restriction compared to Java is that inner classes or anonymous classes are not allowed in JSweet.
+The only restriction compared to Java is that inner classes or anonymous classes are not allowed in JSweet (in the general case).
 For instance, the following code will raise an error.

 ``` java
 public class ContainerClass {